Reality Check for the Irish Artist / Booking A Music Gig In Ireland.

 I have booked countless acts over the years and have decided to tell you what is required from a Venue or Bar when looking for a gig.
 The approach is a little more complicated for the original artist than it is for the Cover artist so I am giving you a full insight into what is required from a Bar/Venue Managers standpoint.

 If you are not a local act and are touring or looking for gigs outside your areas then you have a few things to consider before you look outside your area.
 Have you a following locally? how big is it and how many will travel?
-Can you organise a bus to this outside event?
-If you haven’t the following then the venue will look on you as a high risk and your chances of getting a gig is very poor.
+Can you organize a bus to this outside event?
+If you haven’t the following then the venue will look on you as a high risk and your chances of getting a gig are very poor.
 If they do offer you a slot it will either be you taking the door if there is a cover charge or offering you practically nothing to play.
 Its just not economic sense for you or the venue.
 There are many acts out there that have no problem playing for very little, just to play somewhere else and spread themselves around the country.
 Not all of us have that comfort so it is important to know what way you want to approach the Pub or venue outside your locality.
 Whatever route you decide to take make sure you use that experience to optimum effect.
 Have CDs for sale and speak to anyone who may like your music.
 I cant say this enough ( Ask people for their email address ) so you can maintain that connection and it will serve you well the next time you play at this venue in the future.
 Its all about making that connection with the venue and Venue manager on the night.
-Too often I have seen artists come and go without so much as a phone number or any follow up.
-In a few weeks you will be forgotten about.
+Too often I have seen artists come and go without so much as a phone number or any follow-up.
+In a few weeks, you will be forgotten about.
 Keep that connection as these connections are your lifeline for the future.
-As a Venue manager myself, nothing impressed me more that an act that knew what they were about.
-There are very few acts like this about today unfortunately .
+As a Venue manager myself, nothing impressed me more than an act that knew what they were about.
+There are very few acts like this about today, unfortunately .
 My advice on this is build locally and have a strong presence there.
 Invite Acts to perform with you from outside your area and help them spread their music.
-Only invite acts that have the same attitude as you and are prepared to bring people or a bus load down to support both you and them on the night.
-You in turn do the same for them and this is how the touring business works my friends.
+Only invite acts that have the same attitude as you and are prepared to bring people or a busload down to support both you and them on the night.
+You, in turn, do the same for them and this is how the touring business works my friends.
 Venues will love you and want you to play.
-Thats what Bands did years ago, Connected and toured together.
+That’s what Bands did years ago, Connected and toured together.
 Do your homework guys.
 Check out the biggest acts in the towns next to you and connect.
 Play with the best, Watch your own performance improve and your fan base grow.
 This is the only way to go !!

 In today’s digital age there is no excuse not having all of these tools at your disposal.
 Have an online press pack ready to show.
 Bring in your laptop or tablet and have the Manager actually see and hear you perform.
 Bring some headphones if necessary and have the manager listen in stereo of your best track.
 I have designed Pages on my website for this purpose.
-The page tells your story in very quick fashion as you do not have much time to impress the Venue Manager and secure that vital gig..
-Its no good anymore to have big elaborate press packs to give out, It will not be read.
-Even the online press pack is too much now a days.
-A quick glimpse of what you look like on stage, your best track and a small bit about you is the best introduction..
-If People want to look more closely after that then fine..
+The page tells your story in very quick fashion as you do not have much time to impress the Venue Manager and secure that vital gig.
+It is no good anymore to have big elaborate press packs to give out, It will not be read.
+Even the online press pack is too much nowadays.
+A quick glimpse of what you look like on stage, your best track and a small bit about you is the best introduction.
+If People want to look more closely after that then fine.

 Nothing more annoying to a venue than an artist being late.
-It happens more that you might think.
+It happens more than you might think.
 Be early and set up early.

-Dont have a long laborious soundcheck.
-Too many times i have heard amps screeching for long periods and customers leaving before the gigs even starts ..You need to know your equipment !!
-Soundcheck should be no more that 10 minutes.
+Don’t have a long laborious soundcheck.
+Too many times I have heard amps screeching for long periods and customers leaving before the gigs even start ..You need to know your equipment !!
+Soundcheck should be no more than 10 minutes.
 When you are doing the sound check make sure you play one of your best tunes.
 Get the audience interested from the start.
 Another thing is when you are finished with the sound check, tell the audience that you will be starting at whatever time, Seen this time and time again, artists finishing their soundcheck and just walking off the stage.
 Make an impression from the moment you step onto that stage

 After the gig mingle with the crowd and get feedback.
-Again Dont just say,” you can find us on facebook and twitter”?
-The amount of times i have heard that with Zero effect.
-Most people wont remember or care.
+Again Don’t just say,” you can find us on facebook and twitter”?
+The number of times I have heard that with Zero effect.
+Most people won’t remember or care.
 Connect with them directly !!.
 Ask those interested in your music and performance for their email address so you can let them know when you are performing again.
 The venue is where you build relationships.
 Again I have seen too many artists have a great show. pack up and leave?
 What was the point in ever being there?
-I have seen the best of Bands and singer songwriters having no proper marketing plan employed whatsoever.
-Its a very sad thing to see especially when all the tools are there to use and are free.
+I have seen the best of Bands and singer-songwriters having no proper marketing plan employed whatsoever.
+It’s a very sad thing to see especially when all the tools are there to use and are free.
 So many opportunities lost and from right under their noses.
 Do they realize that other Bands come to see them play and might want to connect?
 Connect Connect Connect is the name of the game people.
 Nothing else is good enough.

-Thats its guys really..
+That’s its guys really.
 I wanted to share this with you so you know exactly what to do and how to do it ..
 I am fully aware that it is not easy out there but make things easier for yourselves by applying these few points.
-I guarantee you if you follow these steps, you will definitely have much more success and will be on you way to having a career in the music industry.
-If you have any questions please feel free to ask me here by leaving a comment or leave a comment on my facebook..
-Many thanks for reading my post and i sincerely hope it answers some of those questions you are looking for.
-I have another Part to this , If you want to know more.
+I guarantee you if you follow these steps, you will definitely have much more success and will be on your way to having a career in the music industry.
+If you have any questions please feel free to ask me here by leaving a comment or leave a comment on my facebook.
+Many thanks for reading my post and I sincerely hope it answers some of those questions you are looking for.
+I have another Part to this If you want to know more.
 Please Click here for the next Part.